eslager/TGIS504_Winter2023/Lab1-instructions.md

 Next, we get the current time by again using the `new Date` constructor and specifying that we want just the current hour of the current date and time with `getHours()`.
 Finally, using an if/else conditional statement, we remove and add baselayers based on whether the current hour falls between sunrise and sunset.

-Easy right? :)
+Easy right? :) (Don't worry, we'll examine this more closely in the steps below.)

 But none of this will actually work if we don't also include a link to the SunCalc library in our index.
 If you've made the changes specified above and test your map, you won't see any changes, even if it's after sunset.
 If you open Developer Tools and view the JavaScript console, you'll see the following error: `Uncaught ReferenceError: SunCalc is not defined`.
 Search the web to find a SunCalc on a CDN, or follow these instructions to download the library from GitHub and host it locally:

 From the [SunCalc Github page](https://github.com/mourner/suncalc), click the green 'Clone or download' button and download the ZIP.
 Extract just the `suncalc.js` file and save it in the same folder where the rest of your lab files are stored.
 Link to this file using a `<script>` tag in the `head` of your index.html file and test it again.
-Et voila!
+This time it should work.

+But let's slow down and make sure you understand that chunk of code above.
+We'll log some data to the console to figure out what is going on piece by piece.

+After the lines of code where you declare the `times`, `sunrise` and `sunset` variables, use `console.log()` to log the `times` variable to the console.
+The exact data that you get will depend on the location and time of day you are working on this, but you should get a result that resembles the JavaScript object described in the SunCalc documentation.

+Next, log the variables `sunrise` and `sunset` to the console.
+You should see just two numbers, likely (again, depending on when and where you are working) 7 and 16.
+This is the code pulling out just the hours of sunrise (7, or 7 am) and sunset (16, or 4pm) where you are working.

+Finally, below where you declare the variable `currentTime`, log `currentTime` to the console.
+You should get another number, representing the hour of the current time in your location.
+Now the if/else conditional statement should make clear sense: is the current hour (`currentTime`) greater than the time of sunrise and less than the time of sunset?
+If so, it's daylight hours and your map will display with the light theme basemap tiles.
+If not, the sun is not up and your map will display with the dark theme basemap tiles.

 ### Step 5: Finishing touches